RareDevs/Rare/README.md

 There is a .dmg file available in [releases page](https://github.com/Dummerle/Rare/releases).

-**Note**: When you launch it, you will see and error, that the package is from an unknown source.
+**Note**: When you launch it, you will see an error, that the package is from an unknown source.
 You have to enable it manually in `Settings -> Security and Privacy`.
 Otherwise, Gatekeeper will block Rare from running.

 You can also use `pip`.

 ### Packages

-In [releases page](https://github.com/Dummerle/Rare/releases) are AppImages for Linux, a .msi file for windows and a .dmg file for macOS available
+In [releases page](https://github.com/Dummerle/Rare/releases), AppImages are available for Linux, a .msi file for windows and a .dmg file for macOS.

 ### Latest packages